Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-To demonstrate the physical concept of seeding time crystal, we first build a quantum many-body system with periodic Floquet driving, in which the system can produce DTCs \cite{liu2024higher}.
+\textit{Physical Model and Experimental Diagram}\textemdash To demonstrate the physical concept of quantum synchronization at the critical point, we first build a many-body system with periodic Floquet driving, in which the system can produce discrete time crystals and the criticality \cite{liu2024higher}.
 The system energy diagram is depicted by Fig.~\ref{setup}(a), which contains $N$ atoms consisting of ground state $\ket{g}$ and Rydberg states $\ket{R_{1,2}}$.
+The Rydberg states $\ket{R_1}$ and $\ket{R_2}$ are two Rydberg states, which correspond to the sidebands induced by the RF field in the experiment.
+The detuning between these two Rydberg states $\delta$ corresponds to the frequency of the RF field.
 By applying square wave modulation to the detuning $\Delta(t) = \Delta_0 + \Delta$ when $0\leq t\text{ }\textless \text{ }T/2$, and $\Delta(t) = \Delta$ when $T/2 \leq t \text{ }\textless \text{ }T$, thus this system satisfies discrete time translation symmetry under this periodic Floquet driving.
-To demonstrate the process of seeding time crystal, an amplitude modulated microwave field with a modulated frequency of $f_s$ is used to drive the Rydberg states between $\ket{R_{2}}$ and $\ket{R_3}$.
-Here, $\ket{R_3}$ is used as an auxiliary state for seeding.
+To demonstrate the process of quantum synchronization, an amplitude modulated microwave field with a modulated frequency of $f_s$ is used to drive the Rydberg states between $\ket{R_{2}}$ and $\ket{R_3}$.
 The physical diagram is represented in Fig.~\ref{setup}(b).
-In this physical diagram, the state of broken symmetry in subspace A induced by the microwave driving gives rise to unique properties and behaviors.
-This broken symmetry phase serves as a seed, initiating a cascade effect that gradually spreads throughout the ensemble.
-As the cascade progresses, the global time crystal in subspace B emerges, manifesting as a synchronized oscillation or repetition of physical properties over time.
-In this process, as the number of state spaces with $N$ interacting $m$-level atoms have $m^N$ state spaces (here $m$ = 3 for the model), the presence of weak microwave field periodic driving modifies the Rydberg population $\rho_{R_2R_2}$ corresponding to the subspace of the system consisting of $N$ states.
+Before seeding, the system exists in chaotic states that are ergodic in space B. After seeding, the system is guided into a specific non-equilibrium state, the ergodicity of the system states is broken into subspace A due to many-body interaction, with a frequency matching the seeding drive.

-The Hamiltonian of seeding DTC is based on periodical double Rydberg state model with additional microwave driving \cite{wu2023observation,liu2024higher}:
+The Hamiltonian of quantum synchronization is based on periodical double Rydberg state model with additional microwave driving \cite{wu2023observation,liu2024higher}: